paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 # entertainment

 My roommate and I enjoy playing board games and classic nintendo.
-I also read quite a bit as well as write letters and blog.
+I also have a renewed love for reading.
-All of these items combined is my strategy
+Also, I find that running and biking to be a great source of pleasure for me.

 ## conclusion